-Foreign currency transactions are translated into the functional currency ('Sterling') using the exchange rate prevailing at the date of the transactions.
-Foreign currency monetary assets and liabilities are translated at the spot rate at period end.
-Foreign exchange gains and losses are recognised in the Statement of Profit or Loss and Total Comprehensive Income, except when recognised in equity as qualifying cash flow or net investment hedges.
+Foreign currency transactions are translated into the functional currency using the exchange rate prevailing at the date of the transactions.
+The functional currency of the Company's foreign operations is the currency of the primary economic environment in which the entity operates.
+The assets and liabilities of all of the Company's foreign operations are translated into sterling, the Company's presentation currency, at the closing rate at the date of the Statement of Financial Position.
+The income and expenses for each Statement of Profit or Loss and Total Comprehensive Income line are translated at average and spot exchange rates.

+Foreign exchange gains and losses are recognised in the Statement of Profit or Loss and Total Comprehensive Income.